MicrosoftDocs/memdocs/memdocs/intune/protect/epm-reports.md

 ## Managed elevation report

-The *Managed elevation report* displays the same types of detail as the *Elevation report*, but is limited to reporting on elevations that are managed by a *Windows elevation rule policy*.
+The *Managed elevation report* displays the same types of detail as the *Elevation report*, but reports on only the elevations that are managed by a *Windows elevation rule policy*.

 ## Endpoint Privilege Management policy details